 Our Playwriting workshop focuses on play structure and character development.
 You will spend some time soaking up the incredible creative energy of Tao House and do some writing exercises that engage the imagination while building a road map for your writing process.
 Come prepared to write and to open your mind to what you have to offer the world of playwriting.

 Lunch is provided daily to students, along with snacks and water throughout the day.
-As direct access to the O’Neill Historic Site via car is not allowed, the National Park Service shuttles students to/from the site, from either the Walnut Creek BART Station or the Danville Park & Ride.
+As direct access to the O’Neill Historic Site via car is not allowed, the National Park Service shuttles students to/from the site, from the Walnut Creek BART Station, Museum of the San Ramon Valley, Danville, or the Danville Park & Ride at Sycamore Valley.
 Please indicate which location you prefer when applying.
 Studio Retreat will support students’ use of BART.

 During the production of some of our recent performances, we developed many resources for educators to use in their classrooms.

-Visit our past productions to find videos of performances, interviews with actors, O’Neill scholars from around the world director, as well as various engagement guides.
+Visit our YouTube Channel to find videos of performances, interviews with actors and director Eric Fraisher Hayes, O’Neill scholars from around the world, as well as various educational engagement guides.